-The UNHCR-Refugee Higher Education Programme (RHEP) is implemented by UNHCR and Japan for UNHCR in partnership with twelve universities in Japan, to grant scholarships to those who are protected as refugees in Japan, to receive a higher education offered by the partner universities.
-As for graduate school, Waseda University started offering a graduate degree education at master or doctor's degree course from academic year 2019, and from the 2022 selection (admission in April 2023), Sophia university, University of the Sacred Heart, Soka university, Kansai University and Teikyo university have started accepting applications for their master's programmes.
-The scholarship scheme for the graduate degree programme is slightly different from that for the undergraduate course.
+The UNHCR-Refugee Higher Education Programme (RHEP) is implemented by UNHCR and Japan for UNHCR in partnership with fifteen universities in Japan, to grant scholarships to people with refugee background who live in Japan, to receive a higher education offered by the partner universities.
 Currently, many refugees in Japan have no option but to forgo the idea of pursuing higher education, primarily for socio-economic reasons.
 Accordingly, the employment opportunities for those refugees are severely limited compared to others who have completed some form of higher education.
 This Programme would provide essential opportunities for refugees to study and gain qualifications that would go a long way towards empowering them to make contributions to both the host community as well as the community of their country of origin.